siyuan-zou/Repository_RetailX/README.md

 ### Not-yet-good points
 Unconventional (not following guidance) user inputs are not always well treated;
 Detailed comparison between different encoders or LLM models are not carried out;
-There should be a more flexible way to treat 'hard' user-demand-filters, in case there are more numerical columns.
+There should be a more flexible way to treat 'hard' user-demand-filters, in case there are more numerical columns;
+Cross-sales sometimes gives same-category objects because there are not any closely-related category in the database.
+Scaling up the database may help, but this is not experimented.

 ## Future possibilities